5 Keys to a Successful Gratitude Practice

 By Jim Davis

-The busy college professor, high-powered CEO, and parent of four can all find a few minutes in their day.
+Hear this, busy college professor, high-powered CEO, and parent of four: we can all find a few minutes in our day.
+It might take discipline and reprioritization, but everyone can create a few minutes of space.
 It’s true.
-It might take discipline and reprioritization, but everyone can create a few minutes of space.
-That's all the time you need to begin an intentional gratitude practice.

 Backed by Science